CkyBlue/ADT_Wise/README.md

-The project is basically a polished integration of programs I'd made during my A2 year to help me practise ADTs.

-Until the live logs are up, all you can do is simply run commands on ADTs and see what the effect is on internal variables such as pointer values.

-The live logs are supposed to explain the steps involved in each action in more depth but they still need more work.

-I hoped that this program to be helpful to those that might be struggling with ADTs.
-I'd found it a tough concept to really get comfortable with myself.
-I'm not yet convinved of the utility of this endeavor but its pulling along just fine so far.

-So far I've adapted hash-table, queue, stack and linked-list.

 You can get a feel for how it is suppose to work by trying out 'insert' on queue.
 The live logs for the rest aren't ready.

+The console branch is stable (I hope), the other is not.

 Run it through main.py.
-The program uses a clear screen function which only works when running the program on a terminal so it'll be easiest to view the program on terminal.
+The console version uses a clear screen function which only works when running the program on a terminal so it'll be easiest to view the program on terminal.